abelardopardo/ontask_b/docs_src/Tutorial/Tasks/table.rst

   This button allows you to manage (create, modify, delete) a set of :ref:`table views<tut_table_views>`, which show a subset of data in the table.

 Dashboard
   This button shows a page summarizing the content in each of the columns in the table.
 The values are shown as a histogram.
-For the columns with numeric values, a boxplot, minmum, maximum, mean, standard deviation and quartiles is also shown.
+For the columns with numeric values, a boxplot, minimum, maximum, mean, standard deviation and quartiles is also shown.

 CSV Download
   Allows to download a CSV file with the information currently shown in the